Virginia Trioli: Early career

+ABC

+Trioli joined the ABC in 1999, From 2001, became a radio presenter at 774 ABC Melbourne on weekday afternoons, hosting the Drive program.

 In 2005, Trioli moved to Sydney to host the morning show on the radio station 702 ABC Sydney, replacing Sally Loane.
-After nearly two years, she resigned from this role on 9 November 2007 to concentrate on developing her TV career.
-In addition to her radio commitments, she was a regular occasional commentator on ABC TV program Insiders and was a weekly host on Sunday Arts.
-On 5 February 2007, Trioli was announced as the Friday presenter of ABC's Lateline news and current affairs program, replacing Maxine McKew.
-Trioli is a fill-in host on the ABC program Q&A.
+She was a radio host for a total of eight years.
+In addition to her radio commitments during this time, she was a regular occasional commentator on the ABC TV program Insiders and was a weekly host on Sunday Arts.
+In February 2007, Trioli was announced as the Friday presenter of ABC's Lateline news and current affairs program, replacing Maxine McKew.
+She resigned from her radio role on 9 November 2007 to concentrate on developing her TV career.

-Trioli is the author of the book Generation F: Sex, Power and the Young Feminist published in 1996 as a riposte to Helen Garner's The First Stone.

-In 2008, Trioli moved back to Melbourne to commence co-hosting News Breakfast on ABC TV alongside Barrie Cassidy, Joe O'Brien, Paul Kennedy and Vanessa O'Hanlon.

-In January 2009, the ABC announced that O'Brien would remain as host on Monday to Friday replacing Cassidy.
-In May 2010, O'Brien left News Breakfast to work as a news presenter on ABC News 24.
-He was replaced by Michael Rowland.
+In 2008, Trioli moved back to Melbourne to commence co-hosting News Breakfast on ABC TV and ABC News 24 with Barrie Cassidy from Mondays to Thursdays and Joe O'Brien on Fridays, along with sport presenter Paul Kennedy and weather presenter Vanessa O'Hanlon.
+The program premiered on 3 November 2008.
+In January 2009, the ABC announced that Joe O'Brien would host on Monday to Friday, replacing Cassidy.
+In May 2010, O'Brien left News Breakfast, and was replaced by Michael Rowland.
+During Trioli's time with the show, it rose to be ranked number two in morning TV programs.

 In May 2019, the ABC announced that Trioli would be leaving News Breakfast to replace Jon Faine as Mornings presenter on ABC Radio Melbourne.
-Lisa Millar was announced as Trioli's replacement on News Breakfast.

 On her first Mornings program with ABC Radio Melbourne, Trioli incorrectly declared herself to be the first female presenter of the program when in fact it had been Elizabeth Bond who had hosted the show in the late 1970s.
 Trioli apologised for the error.
 Ramona Koval had also hosted Mornings from 1988 to 1992.

 In August 2023, Trioli announced that she would resign from ABC Radio Melbourne on 15 September 2023 and move into a TV role with the broadcaster.

 In March 2024, the ABC announced Trioli's new show, Creative Types with Virginia Trioli.
+In the series, which was renewed for two further seasons in 2025 and 2026, she interviews Australians in the creative industries, including film director George Miller, author Trent Dalton, actor Marta Dusseldorp, singer Kate Ceberano, musician Richard Tognetti, performer Tim Minchin, musician Jimmy Barnes, and many others.